secureCodeBox/documentation/blog/2021-08-09-integrating-windows-scanners.md

 to do the same.
 As all of our scanners run on Linux distributions to date, it would not be feasible to simply add a Windows Docker container to our Kubernetes cluster, as Linux and Windows Docker environments are not easily interchangeable.
 So the idea was simply to run PingCastle in a Linux container.
-Spoiler alert: It didn't turn out to be so simple..
+Well, it didn't turn out to be that simple..

 As [PingCastle is open source](https://github.com/vletoux/pingcastle), our first attempt was to compile it ourselves with Mono or .NET for Linux.
 We tried it to no avail.
-After some talks with professional .NET developers, we decided that it will exceed both our time and knowledge capabilities.
+After some talks with professional .NET developers, we decided that this approach will exceed both our time and knowledge capabilities.

 So the next idea was to run it with [Wine](https://wiki.ubuntuusers.de/Wine/).
 If this worked, we would have had a pretty stable solution that could probably be applied for a lot of Windows scanners.
 Unfortunately, PingCastle did start and execute in our Wine environment, but failed to execute any scans against our AD.
-After trying a lot of stuff with hanging our computers into the domain and using VPN connections, we had to give up.
+After trying a lot of stuff with adding our computers to the domain and using VPN connections, we had to give up.
 Probably, PingCastle in the Wine environment does not have the required access to some DLLs needed for the scan or PingCastle itself is just a little bittle picky as we will see later..
 However, maybe we will come back to Wine in the future regarding other Windows scanners.